googleapis/google-cloud-cpp/doc/packaging.md

 <!-- This is an automatically generated file -->
 <!-- Make changes in ci/generate-markdown/generate-packaging.sh -->

-This document is intended for package maintainers or anyone else who might like to "install" the `google-cloud-cpp` libraries.
+This document is intended for package maintainers or for people who might like to "install" the `google-cloud-cpp` libraries.

 There are two primary ways of obtaining `google-cloud-cpp`.
 You can use git: